House of Assembly - Fifty-Fifth Parliament, First Session (55-1)

 Over the four budgets I have delivered during this term, the government has strengthened the state's finances.
 We have got the budget back into surplus, we have improved our credit rating outlook and we have been able to take on more debt to invest in major infrastructure projects and in the economy.
 We kept our promise not to increase or introduce new taxes.
 We abolished stamp duty for first home buyers building their first homes, and we provided significant cost-of-living relief.

 Over the course of this term, South Australia has regularly had the best performing economy in the nation and we are regarded as the best place to do business.
 We have regularly had the lowest unemployment rate.
-Importantly, getting the budget back into surplus has meant that, when a community need has arisen, we have had the capacity to support the community, whether it has been through the River Murray flood event, the drought, the algal bloom, Whyalla, Port Pirie and, most recently, Bedford, all while keeping the budget in surplus.
+Importantly, getting the budget back into surplus has meant that, when a community need has arisen, we have had the capacity to support the community, whether it has been through the River Murray flood event, the drought, the algal bloom, Whyalla, Port Pirie or, most recently, Bedford, all while keeping the budget in surplus.

 I am so grateful to the Premier for giving me the opportunity to serve in the Treasury portfolio and contribute to improving the state's standing in these different ways.
 It has also been a great privilege to have served in the other portfolios as Minister for Police and Minister for Defence and Space Industries, two critical portfolios for the state in different ways, each with a lot happening in those areas.